 Typically, the symptoms of a miscarriage worsen as the miscarriage progresses.
 Spotting turns into heavier bleeding; cramping starts and becomes stronger.

 Among pregnant women, any of the following symptoms may indicate miscarriage:

 - Vaginal bleeding or spotting, with or without cramps; this bleeding may occur very early in your pregnancy -- even before you miss your menstrual period and know that you are pregnant -- or it may occur later, after you know you are pregnant.
 This is the most common symptom.

 - Mild-to-severe lower back pain or abdominal pain or cramping, either constant or intermittent

 - A blood-clot-like material, or a gush of clear or pink fluid that passes from the vagina

 - Decrease in signs of pregnancy, such as loss of breast sensitivity or nausea

 - You are pregnant and have vaginal bleeding, with or without cramps

-- You are pregnant and notice clot-like material passing from your vagina; collect this material, and bring it to your doctor.
+- You are pregnant and notice clot-like material passing from your vagina; collect this material, and bring it to your health care provider.